VAANI: Capturing the language landscape for an inclusive digital India: Related Work

-Data collection for speech technology typically follows two main strategies: read speech and spontaneous speech.
-In read speech, speakers recite predetermined text, which simplifies organization and annotation, since the content is controlled and consistent.
-This approach is particularly useful for creating initial datasets where linguistic clarity is key.
-In contrast, spontaneous speech captures natural, unscripted responses from speakers based on stimuli, offering richer linguistic diversity and more authentic language usage.
-However, spontaneous speech presents greater challenges, as it requires extensive transcription and annotation, making the process more resource-intensive.
-This method is crucial for developing datasets that reflect real-world communication but demands substantial effort to meet specific use case needs.
+Primary data collection for speech technology typically follows two main strategies: \textit{read speech}, where speakers recite predetermined text, and \textit{spontaneous speech}, where speakers produce unscripted utterances in response to stimuli.
+Read speech simplifies organization and annotation since the content is controlled and consistent, making it well-suited for initial dataset creation where linguistic clarity is key.
+Spontaneous speech, by contrast, captures more authentic language use and richer linguistic diversity, but is more resource-intensive to transcribe and annotate, since it must reflect real-world communication patterns rather than scripted content.

-Thanks to the efforts of research communities and various organizations, many datasets are now available for Indic languages, each with varying degrees of coverage.
-Some notable datasets include: IndicVoice \cite{C4}, Shrutilipi \cite{bhogale2023effectiveness}, Kathbath \cite{javed2023indicsuperb}, Spring-inx \cite{gangwar2023spring}, FLEURS \cite{conneau2023fleurs}, CommonVoice\cite{ardila2019common}, IndicTTS\cite{baby2016resources}, CMU Wilderness Multilingual Speech Dataset \cite{black2019cmu} and MUCS Dataset\cite{Diwan_2021}.
-Although there are multiple datasets, gaps remain in ensuring their inclusion in languages and communities.
-Some key drawbacks are outlined below.

-\textbf{Lack of extensive language coverage:} Efforts to collect speech data for Indic languages have predominantly focused on major languages, mainly those recognized in the Indian constitution.
-These efforts often concentrate on the 22 officially recognized languages, which limits inclusivity and representation of the country's vast linguistic diversity.

-\textbf{Lack of geographic and other demographic coverage:} Language is a continuum — it varies significantly based on geography.
-Within a single language, we often observe substantial variation from place to place.
-Most existing datasets do not adequately account for this diversity and have failed to capture the regional and dialectal differences present within languages.
-Given the high levels of linguistic and geographical diversity across India, such datasets may not truly represent the wide range of speech patterns found across the country.

-\textbf{Lack of multimodal data:} Furthermore, AI is increasingly moving toward multimodal systems, which require datasets covering different modalities.
-However, most publicly available speech focused datasets for Indic languages are limited to a two-modality setup, speech and text.
-Building multimodal datasets will be crucial to enable the development of robust multimodal models tailored for Indic languages and contexts.

-To address this gap, the VAANI initiative adopts a geo-centric data collection approach to build a more inclusive and representative dataset.
-This method is specifically designed to capture the rich linguistic diversity of India, including low-resource and underrepresented languages.
-By prioritizing inclusivity and diversity, VAANI contributes to the development of equitable AI solutions for language technologies.
-Its innovative prompting strategy enables the creation of a multimodal dataset comprising images, speech, and text, which lays the groundwork for building robust multimodal models tailored to Indic languages.